WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 #### Images

 * All images were taken from [Unsplash](https://unsplash.com/)
+* The Unsplash Extension in Figma was very handy, making possible searching for the right images, free of copyrights.
+* Then I was able to get to the image page in the Unsplash website through Figma.

 #### Fonts

-* Permanent Marker - I choose this one because it gives a Restaurant Menu title feeling.
+* Permanent Marker - I choose this one because it gives a Restaurant Menu title feeling.(I found this font accidentally by playing with fonts in Figma/Photoshop and I felt it would fit the project design).

 * Source Sans Pro - I choose this one to the general text and to have an actual normal font.